JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 ### 4.3.
 Machine Learning Models Used

 This section describes the ML models used within the FL server.
 The models were designed based on the identified client population.
-The samples, reflecting the majority of the literature review, were categorised into medical and technological scenarios.
+The samples, reflecting the majority of the literature review, were categorised into `medical` and `technological` scenarios.

 #### 4.3.1 Technological Model

-The technological model employed was a Neural Network (NN) designed to handle structured data for a binary classification task.
+The `technological` model employed was a NN designed to handle structured data for a binary classification task.
 The data was contained in a CSV file with seven features and a target column with two categories.
 This model was designed for a case where any tech company could face a similar binary classification task, such as determining if a product could be sold or a mortgage could be given based on a binary target.
 The model architecture is illustrated in Figure 5.

 ![Technological model architecture](/FiguresAndTables/mainReadmeFig/5.png)
 **Figure 5.** Technological model architecture.

-The NN was implemented using TensorFlow and Keras libraries and compiled using the binary cross-entropy loss function optimised with the Adam optimiser.
+The NN was implemented using `TensorFlow` and `Keras` libraries and compiled using the `binary cross-entropy` loss function optimised with the `Adam optimiser`.

 #### 4.3.2 Medical Model

-The medical model utilised was a Convolutional Neural Network (CNN), designed for image classification tasks in the medical domain.
-In this scenario, the data consisted of images labelled as "lung" or "not lung".
+The medical model utilised was a CNN, designed for image classification tasks in the medical domain.
+In this scenario, the data consisted of images labelled as `lung` or `not lung`.
 The CNN was trained to classify these images based on the labels.
 This approach aimed to emulate similar medical experiments observed while reviewing the FL frameworks.
 The model architecture is depicted in Figure 6.

 ![Medical model architecture](/FiguresAndTables/mainReadmeFig/6.png)
 **Figure 6.** Medical model architecture.

-The CNN was implemented using TensorFlow and Keras libraries and compiled using the categorical cross-entropy loss function optimised with the Adam optimiser.
+The CNN was implemented using `TensorFlow` and `Keras` libraries and compiled using the `categorical cross-entropy` loss function optimised with the `Adam optimiser`.

 ---

 ### 4.4.
 Algorithm

-A simple algorithm was introduced for this project: The Federated Weighted Average (FedWAvg).
+A simple algorithm was introduced for this project: The `Federated Weighted Average` (FedWAvg).
 It was designed for the distributed task of training five clients in parallel within the FL server.
 The server aggregated updates sent by the clients using a weighted averaging method based on the number of data points.
 The aggregated global model was then distributed to all clients for the next round of training.
 As shown in Figure 7, the server initialises the global model with weights `w0`.
 In each round, five clients participate, training the model locally and updating the weights `wt`.
 The server then collects the updated weights from all clients, computes a weighted average to update the global model, and finally sends the updated global model back to the clients.

 ![FedWAvg algorithm](/FiguresAndTables/mainReadmeFig/7.png)
 **Figure 7.** FedWAvg algorithm.